 After Tasmania, Kangaroo Island is one of the largest islands in Australia.
 Its undeveloped landscapes and fertile lands mean that wildlife thrives here, including Australian sea lions, dolphins and, of course, kangaroos!
 But wildlife isn’t the only thing worth visiting the island for.
 It’s also home to beautiful stretches of white sand, coastal rock formations that rival those on the Great Ocean Road, and gourmet foodie delights!
 As you can see, there’s definitely enough things to do in Kangaroo Island to keep you busy!

 Given the huge amount of things there are to do here, I’d highly recommend giving yourself at least three days or more to explore as much of it as possible.
-This can be done either on a DIY road trip or on a one, two or even five day tour from Adelaide.
+This can be done either on a DIY road trip or on a one or three-day tour from Adelaide.

 Anyway, if you do ever find yourself holidaying, road tripping or touring here, these are the best things to do in Kangaroo Island and some practical tips for planning your getaway too!